OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 `Octopus.Action.SkipRemainingConventions`

-If set by the user, completes processing of the action without runnning further conventions/scripts *(Boolean)*.
+If set by the user, completes processing of the action without running further conventions/scripts *(Boolean)*.
 This should be set as an [output variable](/docs/projects/variables/output-variables). e.g. <br /> `Set-OctopusVariable -name 'Octopus.Action.SkipRemainingConventions' -value 'True'`

 Example: *True*